LukeThornton92/Milestone-Project-2-C4/README.md

 The key lessons I've gathered from this site are:

-- Animations, both the selection of the column and the drop animation.
+- Animations, both the selection of the column and the drop animation add a sense of emersion.
 - Avoid loud noises that play as soon as you start the game.
 - Player v Player and Player v computer available.